Sinclair Community College Overview

 What Is Sinclair Community College Known For?

-- Although it may not be available for every major, the bachelor's degree is the highest one a student can attain at Sinclair Community College.
+- The bachelor's degree is the highest award offered at Sinclair Community College.

 - In 2017-2018, 32% of the faculty were full-time.